Photograph of Richard Platt

 An inventive editor once wrote that I was “born in a storm-tossed rowing boat…” The truth is more dull!
 I was actually born in a hospital in Northumberland; my mother was a pharmacist and my father a civil engineer.
 I spent most of my childhood in an ordinary house in a south London suburb.

-Life began to get interesting when I left secondary school.
-I spent a year on a student exchange at the Gunnery school in Connecticut, then returned to the UK to study civil engineering.
+After leaving secondary school I spent a year on a student exchange at the Gunnery school in Connecticut, then returned to the UK to study civil engineering.
 I was rubbish at this, so I switched to a design degree course.
 Photography was my passion, and after graduating I worked for a small London gallery called Camerawork, then began writing a column in a photography magazine.

-My first really successful book was a collaboration with illustrator Stephen Biesty: Incredible Cross Sections.
-It sold more than a million copies for publishers Dorling Kindersley.
-The Guardian later chose it as one of the three greatest children’s books of the 1990s.
-I went on to write 32 books for DK.
+The first books I wrote were on photography, too, but my first real success was a collaboration with illustrator Stephen Biesty: Incredible Cross Sections.
+It sold more than a million copies for publishers Dorling Kindersley, and the Guardian later chose it as one of the three greatest children’s books of the 1990s.

 Gradually, themes emerged in my writing.
-I have become an amateur expert on the sea, and especially on smuggling and piracy.
+I became an amateur expert on smuggling and piracy.
 (My website, smuggling.co.uk, is a top source for smuggling information.)
-I have also become fascinated by social history and by the history of science and technology.

 Richard Platt as a baby